Sommie09/Sommie09/README.md

 ### Hi, I'm Chisom :relaxed:

-I'm a Mobile Developer who loves building software solutions that run on mobile devices!
+I am a Mobile Developer who loves building software solutions that run on mobile devices!

 > “Your mobile device has quickly become the easiest portal into your digital self.” - Phil Nickinson